HPlan 2026:

 • We will have one exciting invited talk, 1 hour including Q&A

-• Accepted papers will be presented
+• Accepted papers will be:

-• in short (~3 minutes) spotlight talks,
+• promoted in short (~3 minutes) spotlight talks, and

-• in a poster session
+• presented in a poster session

 Accepted Papers